What is the 10 Deserts Project?

 - The Pew Charitable Trusts (Pew)

-Project partners will work with DSS over the life of the project.
+Project partners will work with the IDA over the life of the project.
 They represent or work with a wide range of Indigenous rangers and communities who actively manage their traditional lands across the ten deserts.

 Partners will assist with engaging other stakeholders, provide technical support if required and may assist with engaging with Indigenous people in other countries who are operating, or wanting to operate, similar projects and activities.